Jebediah: 2004–2010: Braxton Hicks, 10th anniversary, Hiatus

-2011 onward: Welcome to Kosciuszko, Dew Process, Kosciuszko
+2011–present: Reunion, Kosciuszko and Oiks

 Jebediah returned to the studio in 2010 to rehearse old material and write more music for their fifth studio album, Kosciuszko, which appeared on 15 April 2011 on the Dew Process label.
 Due to Kevin's other musical commitments, recording for the album had occurred sporadically since early 2008.
 Kosciuszko was produced by the group members, who created it without any time constraints.
 Brett explained in a 2011 interview:

 The best thing for us was the freedom we had to make it.
 We had all the time we wanted on it.
 With Kevin being in Melbourne we'd take a week here and there and we could work and shape the songs more with that freedom and time ... there were periods where, for example, Kevin was the only one in the studio with the rest of us all working or doing whatever.

-According to the drummer, all four band members were satisfied with the outcome of the recording sessions and it was "a more unanimous feeling than it has been in the past."
+According to Brett Mitchell, all four band members were satisfied with the outcome of the recording sessions and it was "a more unanimous feeling than it has been in the past."
 Kevin also reflected on making the album:

 It's a very different record for us and I'm really excited about it.
 It's the first real "studio" album we have ever made.
 Every other album has been recorded quite traditionally.
 We write a bunch of songs, play them live a bunch of times and then go in to studio and bash them out in a few weeks.
 This time round we had barely played the songs live, we wrote a few of them in the studio and we really used the studio as an instrument.